Home Command line utilities Sysget – A Front-end For Popular Package Managers

 When you run Sysget for the first time, you will be asked to choose the package manager you want to use.
 Since I am on Ubuntu, I chose apt-get.

-You must choose the right package manager depending upon the distribution you're running.
+You must choose the correct package manager depending upon the distribution you're running.
 For instance, if you're on Arch Linux, choose pacman.
-For CentOS, choose yum.
+For Fedora or RHEL, choose yum.
 For FreeBSD, choose pkg.
-The list of currently supported package managers are:
+The list of currently supported package managers are given below:

 • apt,